0xgillus/grok-cli/DEMO.md

 Grok: Great question!
 For adding authentication to your React Todo app, here are several approaches...

 > /quit
-Thanks for using Grok CLI!
+Thanks for using X GROK CLI!
 Goodbye!
 ```

 ## Natural Language Examples